kubermatic/docs/content/concepts/architecture/_index.en.md

 ### Master Cluster

-The **Master Cluster** a Kubernetes cluster which is responsible for storing the information about users, projects, clusters and SSH keys.
+The **Master Cluster** a Kubernetes cluster which is responsible for storing the information about users, projects and SSH keys.
 It hosts the Kubermatic components and might also act as a seed cluster.

 The Kubermatic components are the